You've got questions, we've got answers!

 Allergies or extra sensitive?

-If you are worried about allergies or sensitivities, please let me know and we can perform a scratch test prior to procedure.
+If you are worried about allergies or sensitivities, please let me know and we can perform a scratch test, prior to the procedure.
 All pigments used are vegan and non-toxic.
-Most of them contain little to no iron-oxide, this does change from color to color and brand to brand.
+Most of them contain little to no iron-oxide.
+This does change from color to color and brand to brand.

 Can I undergo cosmetic tattooing while pregnant or nursing?

-Unfortunately, I will not work on anyone currently pregnant, nursing, or pumping.
-However, when you are done nursing I would be more than happy to work with you!
+Unfortunately, we will not work on anyone currently pregnant, nursing, or pumping.
+However, when you are done nursing, we would be more than happy to work with you!